Pentagon-Trump clash breaks open over military and protests

-WASHINGTON (AP) — President Donald Trump’s Pentagon chief shot down his idea of using troops to quell protests across the United States Wednesday, then reversed course on pulling part of the 82nd Airborne Division off standby in an extraordinary clash between the U.S. military and its commander in chief.
+WASHINGTON (AP) — President Donald Trump’s Pentagon chief shot down his idea of using troops to quell protests across the United States, then reversed course on pulling part of the 82nd Airborne Division off standby in an extraordinary clash between the U.S. military and its commander in chief.

 Both Trump and Defense Secretary Mark Esper also drew stinging, rare public criticism from Trump’s first defense secretary, Jim Mattis, in the most public pushback of Trump’s presidency from the men he put at the helm of the world’s most powerful military.

-Esper angered Trump early Wednesday when he said he opposed using military troops for law enforcement, seemingly taking the teeth out of the president’s threat to use the Insurrection Act.
-Esper said the 1807 law should be invoked in the United States “only in the most urgent and dire of situations.”
+Esper angered Trump when he said he opposed using military troops for law enforcement, seemingly taking the teeth out of the president’s threat to use the Insurrection Act.
+Esper said the 1807 law should be invoked “only in the most urgent and dire of situations.”
 He added, “We are not in one of those situations now.”

 Army Secretary Ryan McCarthy told The Associated Press that the decision was reversed after Esper’s visit to the White House.
 The White House didn’t respond to request for comment on whether Trump ordered the change.